mikkelrom/mikkelrom.com/src/posts/the-benefits-of-component-libraries-and-when-not-to-use-one.md

 2. you make sure that it's visible to other developers in the team, so they don't end up building the same similar component, but instead consider if they can reuse and/or extend the existing component.
 This saves time and money in the long run.

-Of course component libraries doesn't solve all problems, communication and code-reviews etc. are still very important - but having one place for all components helps that process and makes it easier.
+Of course component libraries doesn't solve all problems.
+Communication and code-reviews are still crucial, and having one place for all components helps that process and makes it easier.

 ### #3 Variants